project-chip/connectedhomeip/examples/window-app/efr32/README.md

 # Matter EFR32 Window Covering Example

-An example showing the use of CHIP on the Silicon Labs EFR32 MG12.
+An example showing the use of CHIP on the Silicon Labs EFR32 MG12 and MG24.

 <hr>